mino-ali/Redmi-Note-12-Pro-Bootloader-Unlock/README.md

 ## ❓ Frequently Asked Questions (FAQ)

 > [!NOTE]
-> **Q: Everything ran smoothly, but when trying to reboot into Fastboot mode, my phone is stuck in BROM mode.
+> **Q: When trying to reboot into Fastboot mode, my phone is stuck in BROM mode.
 What should I do?**
 > **A:** First, run the [Restore script](#emergency-restore-scripts) for your operating system, then try the unlock process again.
 If the issue is still there, you will need to flash the `preloader` partition from your stock Fastboot ROM using either **Antumbra** or **SP Flash Tool**.

 ---